 Many of you know I drive to all my Macro Boot Camps and photo conferences all across the county.
-In order to keep myself sane through all the miles, I listen to music on my ipod.
+In order to keep myself sane through all the miles, I listen to my music on my Ipod.

 As much as I like the hundreds of songs I listen to, I start to get tired of it after about 8 hours on the road, so I will then turn on the radio and search for a local talk show in the area I’m passing through.

 Although I know of all the free photography podcasts (many that I have been interviewed on) that are available for free through Itunes, I never thought to down load some and listen to them while I drive.

 One of the best in photo podcasts is called “The Candid Frame”.
 I was honored to be one of their guest in podcast #149.
 The reason I was honor was that they have interview all the biggest names in pro photography.

 So I down loaded a bunch of the pros that I was interested in listening to for my long drives.